imPdhar/Advanced-Fitness-Tracker/CONTRIBUTING.md

 ## Opening an issue

 Thank you for taking the time to open an issue, your feedback helps make Hacktoberfest better.
-Before opening an issue, please be sure that your issue hasn't already been asked by using [GitHub search](https://help.github.com/articles/searching-issues/)
+Before opening an issue, please be sure that your issue hasn't already been asked by using [GitHub search](https://help.github.com/articles/searching-issues/) and check out the issue template before submitting it.

 Here are a few things that will help us help resolve your issues: